TheGuyFromTheApprentice/ActiveGraphNetworks/README.md

 **Active Graph Networks (AGNs)** offer a transformative approach by predefining relationships within data, outlining how data points inherit attributes or importance from specific nodes.
 AGNs excel by providing a structured, adaptable framework that enhances cognitive reasoning and rational analysis, transforming AGI from a theoretical construct into a practical, multi-domain solution.

 This concept has been developed progressively and demonstrated through applications like **automated trading bots**, showcasing the potential of AGNs to optimize decision-making without heavy computational requirements by leveraging structured frameworks.

+### Real-World Validation: Small-Scale Testing

+AGNs have been validated through small-scale testing using **BTC data** and **sentiment metrics** such as the **fear and greed index**.
+The predefined relationships between daily sentiment metrics and BTC data illustrate the framework’s capacity to manage **one-to-many relationships** efficiently.

+### AGNs and Graph Databases

+AGNs utilize **Graph Databases** (e.g., Neo4j) instead of traditional SQL databases, merging the concepts of graph and relational databases.
+This approach allows AGNs to efficiently store and query data with low computational overhead compared to methods that rely heavily on GPU computations.
+The development of a **web portal** for importing data and defining relationships further simplifies the process, making it intuitive and accessible.

 ### The AGN Vision: Setting the Standard Across Industries